dragonflydb/dragonfly/README.md

 <img src="http://static.dragonflydb.io/repo-assets/bgsave-memusage.svg" width="70%" border="0"/>

-Dragonfly was 30% more memory efficient than Redis at the idle state.
+Dragonfly was 30% more memory efficient than Redis in the idle state.
 It also did not show any visible memory increase during the snapshot phase.
 Meanwhile, Redis reached almost x3 memory increase at peak compared to Dragonfly.
 Dragonfly also finished the snapshot much faster, just a few seconds after it started.